An absorption spectrum with dark absorption lines corresponding to specific wavelengths at which light is absorbed.

-An absorption spectrum is a spectrum of absorption lines or bands, produced when light from a hot source, itself producing a continuous spectrum, passes through a cooler gas.
+An absorption spectrum is a spectrum containing absorption lines or bands, produced when light from a hot source, itself producing a continuous spectrum, passes through a cooler gas.
 A material's absorption spectrum shows the fraction of incident electromagnetic radiation absorbed by the material over a range of frequencies.
 An absorption spectrum is, in a sense, the opposite of an emission spectrum.

 How an absorption spectrum is formed

 Atoms and molecules may change states when they absorb specific amounts of energy.
 Atomic states are defined by the arrangement of electrons in atomic orbitals.
 An electron in some orbital may be excited to a more energetic orbital by absorbing exactly one photon which has energy equal to the energy difference of the two orbitals.

 Molecular states are defined by the molecule's modes of vibration and rotation.
 These vibrational and rotational modes are quantized, similar to the atomic orbitals, and may be excited by absorbing single photons.